GoogleChrome/web.dev/src/site/content/en/blog/deprecating-excalidraw-electron/index.md

 (which, again, with enough effort _is_ possible) were a strong argument for us to reconsider our investment in Excalidraw Desktop.
 The way bigger argument for us, though, was that we foresee that for _our_ use case, we do not need all the features Electron offers.
-The grown and still growing set of capabilities of the Web serves us equally well, if not better.
+The grown and still growing set of capabilities of the web serves us equally well, if not better.

-## How the Web serves us today and in the future
+## How the web serves us today and in the future

 Even in 2020, [jQuery](https://jquery.com/) is still
 [incredibly popular](https://almanac.httparchive.org/en/2020/javascript#libraries).
 For many